Skip to content

 Store.put : a ->{Store a} ()

-unique ability MyLogger where
+unique ability MyLogger where -- identified by a fresh GUID

 MyLogger.log : Text ->{MyLogger} ()

-Ability Declarations
+Ability declarations

 unison